BlueCutOfficial/css-modules-to-scoped-css/README.md

 ### 3. Do the file by file migration

 The migration consists in having more and more CSS modules processed by ember-scoped-css, until you no longer have any module processed by ember-css-modules.
-To do so, rename a file `.module.css` to `.css`, and eventually refactor ember-css-modules specific features with a different approach using the next section of this guide. ⚠️ Be aware that ember-css-modules allows you to import styles from another CSS module.
+To do so, rename a file `.module.css` to `.css`, and eventually refactor ember-css-modules specific features with a different approach using the next section of this guide.

+⚠️ Be aware that ember-css-modules allows you to import styles from another CSS module (see `composes`, `@value`, and `{{local-class}}` later in this guide).
 If you use this feature, figure out the best migration order for all your files.
+For instance, you may want to refactor your current CSS to migrate away from the `composes` pattern even while you are still using ember-css-modules.

 ## From ember-css-modules to ember-scoped-css